hmartiro/android-arduino-wifi/README.md

   * Wait for the WiFly to get an IP address.
   * Open the Android app, enter the address and port, and hit connect.
   * You should now be able to send messages and have them echoed back.
+  * You can also type messages into the Aruino serial monitor to send them to the Android device (select newline endings).

 **Important files:**